jruizcabrejos/jruizcabrejos/content/post/humor-as-a-service-20260801/index.md

 Unlike "Chat LLMs“, which to me are glorified search engines that occasionally help me debug a line or two of code, "Agentic LLMs" seem to be equipped with extensive software development capabilities.

-It is with the latter that, taking inspiration from several 88x31 button makers and generators out there, [I adapted my own](https://jruizcabrejos.com/buttonbuilder/) for my needs.
+It is with the latter that, taking inspiration from several other 88x31 button makers and generators out there, [I adapted my own](https://jruizcabrejos.com/buttonbuilder/) for my needs.

 <iframe src="https://jruizcabrejos.com/buttonbuilder/" width="105%" height="500px" loading="lazy" title="88x31 Button Builder" style="border:none;"></iframe>